In honor of National Men’s Health Month, we asked Registered Dietitian Nutritionist David Orozco to give us insight on men’s health and nutrition.

 David: Yes and no. It depends on the individual and what kind of childhood they’ve had, their work and life situation, and their health.
-Some younger men I’ve worked with in their 20’s and 30’s are “super healthy” eaters, yet I’ve worked with men in their 60’s and 70’s eating “super healthy” as well.
-What I find is that men tend to really take a 100 percent hardline, all-or-nothing approach to changing their diet once they suspect their health and/or youthfulness in danger.
+Some younger men I’ve worked with within their 20’s and 30’s are “super healthy” eaters, yet I’ve worked with men in their 60’s and 70’s eating “super healthy” as well.
+What I find is that men tend to really take a 100% hardline, all-or-nothing approach to changing their diet once they suspect their health and/or youthfulness is in danger.

 For example, I had a 72-year-old client previously diagnosed as obese; with heart disease, hypertension and an enlarged prostate.
 When he came to see me he was at a healthy weight, exercising 2 to3 hours a day 5 to6 days a week, eating tons of fruit and veggies, lean protein, and incorporating healthy fats like peanuts and peanut butter into his diet.
 He wanted help enhancing his diet for an ultra-triathlon.
 I’ve also had a 39-year-old client with severe depression and he could care less about eating healthy.
 It just depends on what’s going on in someone’s life at the moment.